 A typical breakfast in India varies a lot by state and region.
 Each region has its own specialty, which can depend on the weather and popularly used ingredients in the region.

-North India: A breakfast plate in North India might include paratha with pickle and yogurt.
+North India: A breakfast plate might include paratha with pickle and yogurt.
 The breakfast in the Northern parts of India is usually heavier.
 This could be because the weather there can get colder, and traditionally, many worked in fields, which meant they needed more energy.

 South India: A breakfast plate in Southern India might have dosa (lentil & rice crepes) or idli (steamed savory rice cakes) along with sambar and chutney.
 Or Upma made with semolina or vermicelli.
 This is typically a lighter breakfast, filled with essential nutrients to start the day.

 Central and Western India: The popular choice for breakfast here is poha.
-In the western state of Gujarat, dhokla and the largest are popular choices.
-In Maharashtra, Vada Pav is a popular & humble breakfast choice.
+In the western state of Gujarat, dhokla and thepla are popular choices.
+In Maharashtra, vada pav is a popular & humble breakfast choice.

 All over India, breakfast is enjoyed with tea (chai) or coffee.

-Below, I am sharing my favorite Indian Breakfast Recipes from all over India.
+Below, I am sharing my favorite breakfast recipes from all over India.
 As you explore this round-up of excellent breakfast recipes, I hope you find inspiration to try something new!

 Most Indian breakfast recipes are vegetarian, and many are vegan.
 They’re great for a filling brunch, too!